Site icon DataFlair

 The current year is not a leap year

-In this article, we saw how java can be used to handle various operations using date and time.
-This is a very important concept, as many software requires proper handling of date and time to be implemented smoothly.
+In this article, we saw how Java can be used to handle various operations using dates and times.
+This is a very important concept, as many software require proper handling of date and time to be implemented smoothly.

 Exit mobile version